M47O/quickdream/README.md

 **Link to project:** https://quickdream.netlify.app/

+__Thursday, May 11:__
-*Quickdream's backend is iteratively migrating from a deprecated hosting environment to Railway, *so authentication and image generation will not work for a few days**
+*Quickdream's backend is iteratively migrating from a deprecated hosting environment to Railway, **so authentication and image generation will not work for a few days**.*
 ## How It's Made:

 **Tech used:** HTML, CSS, JavaScript, React, Vite, MUI, Express, MongoDB